 2 tbsp white sesame seeds

 1 tbsp raw rice

 1/4 tsp fenugreek seeds

-1. In a small kadai / saucepan, heat a tsp of oil.
-To this, add the coconut scrapings and stir for 5-7 minutes, till it turns very fragrant and slightly golden.
+1. In a small kadai, fry the coconut until it turns very fragrant and golden brown.
 Remove onto a dish to cool.

 3. Heat a tsp of oil in the same pan, add the mustard and fenugreek seeds.
 Once mustard seeds splutter, add the red chillies, raw rice, udad dal and saute till the rice and dal turn golden brown.
 Remove from flame and let cool.

-Take all the above and grind to a very fine paste in a mixer adding up to a cup of water.
+Take all the above and grind to a very fine paste in a mixer adding up to 1/2 cup of water.
 Keep aside.